 Here is our shortlist of types of video to consider:

 - Film your spokesperson or have them make a selfie video to give a personal touch to your message.
-The level of production depends on how finished look and feel you want to create.
+The level of production depends on how polished you want the look and feel to be.

 - Film your employees, customers, or products in action – real images are effective, though be prepared to update frequently to avoid your video looking aged.